mlyann/darts-game-website/README.md

 # Darts App

 ## Name
-Coretechs Darts App
+Darts App

 ## Description
 This is an internship project of Sam Hopkins and Daniel Wang.
-The end goal is to create a web app that allows Coretechs employees to:
+The end goal is to create a web app that allows competitors to:
 1) View and update a live scoreboard during a game of darts (Countdown or Highscore)
 2) Maintain a leaderboard of win data
 3) Maintain advanced stats (potential feature)